 Returns a list with the shortest path (without cycles) found from start vertex to end vertex.
-Parameters

-•algorithm ('str', see below, optional) - The algorithm to be used.
+- •start (int) The vertex from which the path starts. - •end (int) The vertex to which the path ends. - •algorithm ('str', see below, optional) The algorithm to be used.
 Possible options are: